-If you have been arrested for DWI, you will need to find the best DWI lawyer in Houston quickly.
-After all, you only have 15 days to save your license by requesting an ALR hearing!
+If you have been arrested for DWI, you need to find the best DWI lawyer in Houston quickly.
+You only have 15 days to save your license by requesting an ALR hearing!
 But how do you find the best DWI lawyer for you?
 Unfortunately, there isn’t a simple system to finding the right lawyer for you.
-There are many variable to consider when making a decision.
+In other words, there are many variable to consider when making a decision.

-This initial meeting with a lawyer should be used as an interview to see if this is the right lawyer for you.
-Variables to take into consideration include the lawyer’s background, experience, credibility, professionalism, reputation, legal fees, and availability.
+However, the initial meeting with a lawyer should be used as an interview to see if this is the right lawyer for you.
+For instance, variables to consider include the lawyer’s background, experience, credibility, professionalism, reputation, legal fees, and availability.
 To make the most of your time with this introduction meeting, be prepared with a list of questions geared toward these areas.
-This list will help you not forget what information you’re seeking.
-Be sure to take notes of the answers given.
+Further, this list will help you not forget what information you’re seeking.
+Above all, be sure to take notes of the answers given.

 Below is a list of sample questions to ask when interviewing a DWI lawyer:

 DWI Lawyer Background

 - How long have you been practicing criminal law?

 - Have you ever been on a DWI ride-along with a police officer?

 - Have you completed the National Highway Traffic Safety Administration Student and/or Instructor Standardized Field Sobriety Test courses?

 - How do you stay current with DWI laws?